 Currently, no pharmacological treatments are available that have been approved to either stimulate bone healing, treat delayed union fractures or treat patients with non-union following a fracture.
 A number of studies suggest that PTH could be beneficial in the treatment of such fractures, to potentially speed union and/or reduce the risk of non-union.
+This is due to the fact that PTH increases the activity and number of osteoblasts, which are responsible for bone formation, making it a potential treatment when bone healing is delayed.
 While surgery is generally required to treat patients with established fracture non-union, PTH might improve likelihood of a favorable surgical outcome.
 PTH could thus be a potentially new treatment option for the induction of bone healing after a fracture.
 Non-union fractures occur when the normal process of bone healing fails or is greatly delayed.
 Note the fracture malunion refers to a fracture that heals, but with an important abnormal structure or alignment of the bone fragments.
 By definition, a non-union fracture will not heal on its own.
 Most non-union fractures require surgery, which can involve bone grafts or stabilizing the affected bone by affixing rods, plates or screws.
 Risks of surgery include neurovascular injury, infection and hemorrhage.

 In the United States, there are approximately seven million new fractures each year, with approximately 300,000 delayed union or non-union fractures.
 Estimates for the average non-union treatment costs vary from approximately \$25,000 to \$45,000.